-Pharmaceutical companies seeking access and reimbursement will work directly with Medicinrådet, which is currently not the case with KRIS and RADS.
-Furthermore, price negotiations will be a direct part of the process.
+- Pharmaceutical companies seeking access and reimbursement work directly with the Danish Medicines Council.
+Furthermore, price negotiations are a direct part of the process.

-- A patient is responsible for a co-pay for prescription drugs, which gradually decreases as he or she accumulates pharmaceutical expenses during a 12-month period.
-Once patient expenses reach 3880 DKK, the entire cost of prescription drugs is paid for by the State.
+- A patient is responsible for a co-pay for prescription drugs in the primary sector, which gradually decreases as he or she accumulates pharmaceutical expenses during a 12-month period.
+Once patient expenses reach 3880 DKK (approx. $620 USD or 520 Euro), the entire cost of prescription drugs is paid for by the State.

 Implications for Industry

-With Medicinrådet in place, pharma companies with hospital sector drugs will be required to demonstrate the cost effectiveness of their medicines.
-The committee will have the final say on medicines to be adopted as standard treatment, regardless of pricing.
-Medicinrådet will have a broader representation of stakeholders, with members from Danish health agencies, medical directors from the Danish Regions, patient representatives and a member from the Danish Association for the Pharmaceutical Industry.
-Considering these factors, having experts on the ground who are familiar with the intricacies of the evolving Danish environment will help in achieving access and reimbursement success.
+Pharma companies launching hospital sector drugs are required to demonstrate the cost effectiveness of their medicines towards the Danish Medicines Council.
+The committee has the final say on medicines to be adopted as standard treatment, regardless of pricing.
+They have a broad representation of stakeholders, with members from Danish health agencies, medical directors from the Danish Regions, patient representatives and a member from the Danish Association for the Pharmaceutical Industry.
+Considering these factors, having experts on the ground who are familiar with the intricacies of the evolving Danish environment help in achieving access and reimbursement success.